cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 <><>check the tense of the examples here<><>

-The Activity is the top of the Timeline, so let's create that first.
+The Activity is the highest level of the Timeline, so let's create one first.

 ```typescript
 let activity = new Activity();  // creates an Activity